Frequently asked questions

 An environmental impact assessment (EIA) has been undertaken, and this forms a core part of the planning process, assessing the potential effects on biodiversity, landscape, air quality, water resources, and cultural heritage, among other factors.
 The findings of the EIA (alongside feedback from stakeholders) have informed our project routing and design, enabling us to avoid, minimise, or mitigate negative impacts.
 We continue to engage with environmental stakeholders to gather feedback and incorporate it into our planning and mitigation strategies.

-During our stage 2 consultation the initial findings of the environmental assessment are presented in our Preliminary environmental information report (PEIR).
+During our stage 2 consultation the initial findings of the environmental assessment were presented in our Preliminary environmental information report (PEIR).
 You can see it, and its non-technical summary, on our Document library.

-As part of our stage 2 consultation, we’re seeking your views on our assessment, and feedback received will inform the final Environmental Statement (ES) submitted as part of the DCO application.
+As part of our stage 2 consultation, we sought views on our assessment, and feedback received will inform the final Environmental Statement (ES) submitted as part of the DCO application.

 Local communities and the environment